 The second month of the year is pretty much upon us: while January went extremely quickly yet painfully slow, the days are officially getting lighter and the Christmas rush is over.
 And during the month of love, the possibilities are endless, from a tequila trail around the city to a petrifying late-night event at the Edinburgh Dungeon.
-So, here’s out list of fantastic things to do in Edinburgh this February.
+So, here’s our list of fantastic things to do in Edinburgh this February.

 1. Embark on an Edinburgh-wide tequila trail

-You can embark on an Edinburgh-wide tequila trail with El Jimador and Herradura for Margarita Month.
+You can embark on an Edinburgh-wide tequila trail for Margarita Month.
 That’s right, there’s a National Margarita Day, and it’s on February 22.
 Tequila adventurers are invited to go bar-hopping around the Scottish capital and try a variety of tequila-based drinks.
 While it sounds like a dangerous night, don’t worry, just take it slow: start at Cold Town House with some braw rooftop views of the castle, before heading to The Huxley, then continue onto Badger and Co., Copper Blossom and The Boozy Cow, before finishing in a Mexican-inspired bar and restaurant, The Basement.
 The Basement is one of my absolute favourites with many margarita-filled nights, but be sure to book a table in advance if you’re going during the evening.

 Midnight Lunar Market could bring answers to questions you never knew you asked.
 While Edinburgh holds a dark past regarding witches and wizards, it is no longer illegal to practice witchcraft.
-A spirituality-inspired alternative late market, Midnight Lunar Market, is coming to The Voodoo Rooms on February 12, bringing alternative traders of all kinds into one place.
+A spirituality-inspired alternative late market, Midnight Lunar Market, is coming to The Voodoo Rooms on February 13, bringing alternative traders of all kinds into one place.

-6. Check out the newest coffee shop in town, Singapore Coffee House
+6. Check out a cute coffee shop

-11. Get excitingly petrified at the Edinburgh Dungeon’s late-night event
+8. Get excitingly petrified at the Edinburgh Dungeon’s late-night event